ajhs-legal/terms-of-service/security-policy-irp/cyber-incident-response-plan.md

 ##### **Other Plans and Policies**

 Goodlawyer may, from time to time, approve and make available more detailed, or location- or work group-specific plans, policies, procedures, standards, or processes to address specific information security issues or incident response procedures.
 Those additional plans, policies, procedures, standards and processes are extensions to this IRP.
-[You may find approved information security policies and other resources at [RESOURCE LISTING].]]

 #### Accountability